 Michelle Ciccolo has devoted her career to public service.
 She has worked as an executive in municipal government, held leadership positions in regional planning, and has been a highly regarded contributor to State boards and commissions.

 Michelle grew up in Lexington, attended Lexington Public Schools, and served on Town Meeting when she came back from college.
-She and her husband, Philip Jackson, have raised their sons in Lexington.
-Their older son is off to college and their younger son will graduate from LHS next year.
+She and her husband, Philip Jackson, have raised their sons in Lexington, both recent graduates of LHS.

-Michelle has served on the Lexington Planning Board and is now Vice Chair of the Board of Selectmen, serving her second three-year term.
+In Lexington, Michelle served on the Planning Board and then as Vice Chair of the Select Board.

 Her government service includes three terms as President of the Metropolitan Area Planning Council (MAPC), two terms as the First Vice-President of the Massachusetts Selectman’s Association on the statewide Mass.
 Municipal Association Board and years meeting monthly with State agency heads, the Lt.
 Governor and sometimes the Governor as an appointee to the Governor’s Local Government Advisory Commission.